mhmmdbdrhmd/CryptoDownloader/README.md

 <p>This project is licensed under the MIT License - see the `LICENSE` file for details.</p>

 <h2>💖 Acknowledgments</h2>
-<p>- Credit to data providers including Binance and contributors.<br>
+<p>Credit to data providers including Binance and contributors.<br>

+<h2>🤝 Collaborates</h2>

+<p>This project benefits from the collaboration with Amir Hossein Musavi, whose contributions have been invaluable in enhancing the features and reliability of the Weather Dashboard.<br>

 ##
   <br>